hezweb/web/games/index.md

 We dislike the need for account registration, obligatory introductions on forums or Discord servers, lengthy community rule readings, and commitments to timed events.

+Our gaming servers are online most of the time, the scheduled gaming sessions only offer the best opportunity to find a gaming buddy.

 We believe that gaming should be straightforward and enjoyable, not a time-consuming endeavor.

-While our gaming servers are online most of the time, the scheduled gaming sessions offer the best opportunity to find a gaming buddy.

 We reserve the right to take action, including kicking and banning individuals, in order to uphold this standard of friendliness and respect within our community.